cmon-uke/website/content/authors/QZhao/_index.md

   - Lab members
 ---

-I am currently a PhD candidate in Psychology at Shanghai University of Sport, China.
-Since April 2024, I have also been serving as a visiting scholar in Prof. Cristina Becchio’s laboratory at the University Medical Center Hamburg-Eppendorf, Germany.
-Particularly, I am interested in how humans perceive and understand others’ actions.
-My doctoral work focuses on action prediction in table tennis players.
-Using computational modeling and neuroimaging techniques, I investigate the mechanisms that allow experts to detect subtle movement patterns and make superior predictions.
+Qiwei Zhao is currently a PhD candidate in Psychology at Shanghai University of Sport, China.
+Since April 2024, Qiwei has also been serving as a visiting scholar in Prof. Cristina Becchio’s laboratory at the University Medical Center Hamburg-Eppendorf, Germany.
+Particularly, Qiwei is interested in how humans perceive and understand others’ actions.
+His doctoral work focuses on action prediction in table tennis players.
+Using computational modeling and neuroimaging techniques, he investigates the mechanisms that allow experts to detect subtle movement patterns and make superior predictions.

 ---